pdelewski/hookgen/README.md

 php -dextension=hookgen.so [php app]

 As a result, `functions.log` file will be generated.
-This file contains set of stack traces that have to merged by branch_merger post-processing tool.
+This file contains set of stack traces that have to merged by branch_merger post-processing tool which will also generate html page for automatic hook(s) code generation as on below screenshot.

 ![image](https://user-images.githubusercontent.com/102958445/222697188-324c5bc5-3b03-4713-82ef-5945b709c63d.png)